 Myofascial Release addresses trigger points and other fascial adhesions by using slow, deep strokes, coupled with stretching the tissue.
 "Myo" meaning muscle and "fascia" meaning connective tissue, which lies under the skin and wraps around muscle fibers.
 The list of conditions that benefit from trigger point therapy and myofascial release include arthritis; carpal tunnel syndrome; chronic pain in the back, knees, and shoulders; headaches; menstrual cramps; multiple sclerosis ; muscle spasms, tension, and weakness; postoperative pain; sciatica ; temporomandibular joint syndrome (TMJ); tendinitis ; Chronic Fatigue Syndrome; and whiplash injuries.

 Reiki is a Japanese technique for stress reduction and relaxation that also promotes healing.
 It's a very relaxing modality that involves a series of hand positions laid on the body while fully clothed.
 During a session, the client can experience a dreamlike state and will often see colors or feel rushes of warmth as the healing energy moves through the system.
-At this time I'm not booking full one hour Reiki sessions, but can incorporate it into massage sessions.

 A deliciously relaxing addition to any massage, where hot stones are used with oil to massage the muscles, or can be placed at certain points on the body to promote deep warmth and relaxation.